keithmburu/courses/2021-compling/hw/hw1_regex.md

 tar xvf grissom_alvin_hw1.tar.gz
 ```

-a directory called `grissom_alvin` should be created, and it should contain the files for your submission.
+a directory called `grissom_alvin` should be extracted, and it should contain the files for your submission.
 To do this, your files need to place your files in the directory first and then compress the directory.
 See this link for examples: https://www.educative.io/edpresso/how-to-gzip-a-directory-in-linux

 Be sure to test this before you submit.
+Don't put this part off until the last minute, as students often have trouble getting it right the first, second, or third time.